Seattle Domestic Violence Lawyer

 • Unlawful imprisonment

-• Violation of the provisions of a restraining or no-contact order
+• Violation of a restraining or no-contact order

 • Rape